alisabrigok/github-issues-page-clone/README.md

 ### Lack Of Things Because Of The Time Constrains:

+- More and smarter testing
 - Obviously, the bonus section of the challenge,
-  - More and smarter tests,
-  - Less repeated logic. i.e. using HOC for select components,
+- Using HOC for select components,
-  - Better error handling; user friendly messages, error boundaries implementation,
+- Error boundaries implementation,
+- Using SVGs as components and styling them dynamically
 - Exact assignee image animation as Github page - right now it just prints assignee images side by side,
 - Notice icon and assignee image hover popup message
+- Tick icon indicator for label selection

 But that was the best I could do within given time.

 Thanks for the time spent reviewing.